The Autotransformer (Voltage Unun transformer) explained

 ---|---|---|---|

-- If voltage transformation is the primary goal rather than current balance.
+- When voltage transformation is the main requirement

-- If a simple, efficient solution is preferred for impedance matching.
+- Where a simple, efficient solution is preferred

 Final Takeaway